GluuFederation/oxOrm/docs/hybrid_same_db_with_own_config.md

 1. Create VM which conform minimal CE requirements.
 2. Open 3306 port to allow access MySQL DB on this server.
 3. Install CE into it.
-4. In `/etc/mysql/mysql.conf.d/mysqld.cnf` configure to listen on
+4. In MySQL server file `/etc/mysql/mysql.conf.d/mysqld.cnf` configure to listen on
 ```
 bind-address		= 0.0.0.0
 ```